It’s that time of year again; the summer holidays are wrapping up and parents are frantically trying to get organised for the new school year.

 As a parent, you want assurance that the products you’re purchasing are of the highest quality, suit your child’s needs and are the right choice for their personality and educational experience.
 But the idea of facing the shops with an endless Back To School list can be enough to send any parent running in the opposite direction.

-Target Australia is the one-stop shop for all things Back To School and here we share our tips to help you navigate the Back To School experience.
+Here we share our tips to help you navigate the Back To School experience.

 1 – Do your research